egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 ### Attribute
 >An utterance which signifies dialogic space as the writer attributes the proposition to an external source.
-- Mr. Mandela **said** the Group of Eight nations have a duty to help battle the scourge of AIDS.
+- _Mr.
+Mandela **said**_ the Group of Eight nations have a duty to help battle the scourge of AIDS.
-- Dawkins **believes** that religion is not an adaptive evolutionary vestige, but in fact a cultural virus.
+- _Dawkins **believes** that_ religion is not an adaptive evolutionary vestige, but in fact a cultural virus.
-- Hovenkamp **argues** that a company could have one hundred percent market share both as a newspaper publisher and distributor, and still have no monopoly power.
+- _Hovenkamp **argues** that_ a company could have one hundred percent market share both as a newspaper publisher and distributor, and still have no monopoly power.
-- **Chomsky’s belief** that language is for individuals rather than groups.
+- **Chomsky’s belief** that language is for individuals rather than groups .
-- The government’s serologist **reportedly** lied about his qualifications.
+- The government’s serologist _**reportedly**_ lied about his qualifications.
-- It is **said** that he lied about his age as he grew older …
+- _It is **said** that_ he lied about his age as he grew older …
-- It is generally **understood** that science has developed a highly sophisticated way of representing ideas.
+- _It is generally **understood** that_ science has developed a highly sophisticated way of representing ideas.
-- **According to the authors**, he gave new witches everything they wished as long as they sold their soul to him.
+- _**According to the authors**_, he gave new witches everything they wished as long as they sold their soul to him.
-- **As** the discussant post “Witchcraft and Sexual Deviance” mentioned, the church and the public believed that if witches were willing to so publicly flout the word of the Lord, they must also disobey other societal conventions.
+- _**As** the discussant post “Witchcraft and Sexual Deviance” mentioned_, the church and the public believed that if witches were willing to so publicly flout the word of the Lord, they must also disobey other societal conventions.
-- **In Wong’s study**, another ‘‘geographical imagination’’ of Lucky Plaza is the view that it is a place where the Filipino maids get to know their ‘boyfriends’.
+- _**In Wong’s study**_, another ‘‘geographical imagination’’ of Lucky Plaza is the view that it is a place where the Filipino maids get to know their ‘boyfriends’.

 Compared to `Endorse`, `Attribute` keeps a neutral stance on the content attributed.